cran-task-views/Tracking/Tracking.md

 unlink(tdir)
 ```

 ![Diagram with boxes and arrows depicting the workflow for data processing and
 analysis in movement ecology.
 Three steps—represented by arrows in the
 diagram—are identified: 1) Pre-processing, taking raw data (box on the left) as
-input and leading to tracking data as output (x, y, t) (box on the center);
+input and leading to tracking data as output (x, y, t) (box on the center); 2)
+Formal classes, offered by packages to store and handle tracking data; 3)
-2) Post-processing, manipulating tracking data as both input and output;
+Post-processing, manipulating tracking data as both input and output; 4)
-3) Analysis, which takes tracking data as input for visualization,
+Analysis, which takes tracking data as input for visualization, track
-track description, path reconstruction, behavioral pattern identification,
+description, path reconstruction, behavioral pattern identification, space use,
-space use, trajectory simulation, and others (all of these represented by
+trajectory simulation, and others (all of these represented by boxes on the
-boxes on the right).](`r svg`){width="500"}\
+right).](`r svg`){width="500"}\

 We welcome and encourage
 [contributions](https://github.com/cran-task-views/ctv/blob/main/Contributing.md)